amagimedia/amagimedia.github.io/partners.markdown

       </div>

       <div class="three-fourths last">
         TIMES NOW is a Leading 24-hour English News channel that provides the Urbane viewers the complete picture of the news that is relevant, presented in a vivid and insightful manner, which enables them to widen their horizons & stay ahead.
 TIMES NOW is brought to you by Times Global Broadcasting Co.
 Ltd., a Bennett, Coleman & Co service.
-They operate out of Mumbai, with presence in 15 other cities through Bureaus and Offices, complemented by the news gathering teams of The Times of India and The Economic Times.
       </div>
     </div>